greenpixels/godot-arch/ReadMe.md

 ![GodotArch](assets/images/godot-arch-logo.png)

-> ⚠️ **WARNING**: This tool is currently in early development and not ready for production use.
-Configuration options are not yet implemented, which makes it difficult to integrate with existing projects or handle edge cases.
-Use at your own risk.

 An executable that lints project structure in your Godot project.
 GodotArch helps enforce consistent organization and naming conventions across your Godot projects, making them more maintainable and easier to navigate.

 ## Installation